AhmedSaad-ML/Network_Traffic_Env/README.md

 Reinforcement Learning for Intrusion Detection

 ## Description
-"Network_Traffic_Env" is a custom-built OpenAI Gym Network Traffic Environment to train Reinforcement Learning agents.
+"Network_Traffic_Env" is a custom-built OpenAI Gym Environment.
+This environment provides network traffic for training and evaluating reinforcement learning agents.

 ## Installation
 To use the environment you will need the following libraries and it was tested using those versions: